ARM-software/psa-api/index.md

 ## License

-The latest PSA Certified API specifications that are hosted on this website are licensed under the Creative Commons [Attribution–Share Alike 4.0 International license][CC-BY-SA-4.0] and [Apache License, Version 2.0][APACHE-2.0].
+The latest versions of the PSA Certified APIs that are hosted on this website are licensed under the Creative Commons [Attribution–Share Alike 4.0 International license][CC-BY-SA-4.0] and [Apache License, Version 2.0][APACHE-2.0].
 Some earlier versions of the specifications are licensed under a non-confidential license from Arm.

 Refer to individual documents for license details.